Contact angle measurement

 What is contact angle measurement?

-Contact angle is a value demonstrating the wettability of a solid material by a liquid.
+The contact angle is a value demonstrating the wettability of a solid material by a liquid.
 It describes in detail how a liquid spreads over a surface.
 In theory, contact angle can form values between 0° and 180°.
-Values close to 0° represent complete wetting, values at 45° are referred to as good wetting and values over 90° mean the material is not wettable.
+Values close to 0° represent complete wetting, values at 45° are referred to as good wetting, and values over 90° mean the material is not wettable.
 If the contact angle exceeds 150°, the material can be classified as superhydrophobic.
-Contact angle measurement can be executed with a few different methods and method selection depends on the various parameters.
-Drop shape analysis, Wilhelmy-plate and top-view distance are some of the well-known methods.
+Contact angle measurement can be executed with several different methods, and method selection depends on the various parameters.
+Drop shape analysis, Wilhelmy-Plate, and top-view distance are some of the well-known measurement techniques.

 Why measure contact angle?

-Contact angle measurement is an important criterion in industries such as paint, coatings, textiles, and construction materials.
+Wettability (hydrophilicity vs. hydrophobicity) is an important parameter in industries including paint, coatings, textiles, and construction materials.
 For example, self-cleaning materials and waterproof fabrics need to be analyzed with contact angle measurement to evaluate their performance.

 How is contact angle measured?

 Static contact angle measurement is the most common method that utilizes the sessile drop method.
 In this analysis, a contact angle goniometer and a high-resolution camera are used to capture an image of the drop sitting on the surface from the side view.
-Analyzing this image results in revealing the contact angle.
+Analyzing the image will reveal the contact angle.

 In contrast with the static contact angle, where the three-phase boundary is static, it is also possible to measure dynamic contact angles.
 Dynamic contact angle measures the characteristics of a moving drop of liquid on a surface.
 Dynamic contact angles are presented as receding and advancing angles, depending on the direction of where the drop of liquid is moving.
 The movement of the liquid drop is usually initiated by tilting the solid surface where the liquid drop is placed.
 The angle of contact where the drop begins its movement is referred to as the roll-off angle.
 The dynamic contact angle, as well as the roll-off angle, can be measured with the tilting method.